by Jaymee Duran 24 February 2010

 (Where there is charity and love, God is to be found.)

-[caption id="attachment_505" align="aligncenter" width="224" caption="The "Friendship Image"--an icon the Taize community loves so much. "]This letter is to introduce an important aspect of the life of our World Community, that is the selection and appointment of a new Executive Secretary.
+[caption id="attachment_505" align="aligncenter" width="224" caption="The "Friendship Image"--an icon the Taize community loves so much. "]Here are the latest updates regarding our National Assembly 2025.
 Read more